MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-mixedreality.md

 <!-- EyeTrackingCalibrationPrompt-Description-Begin -->
 <!-- Description-Source-DDF -->
-This policy controls when a new person uses Hololens device, if Hololens should automatically ask to run eye calibration.
+This policy controls when a new person uses HoloLens device, if HoloLens should automatically ask to run eye calibration.
 <!-- EyeTrackingCalibrationPrompt-Description-End -->

 <!-- EyeTrackingCalibrationPrompt-Editable-Begin -->